BYU vs. Boise State NCAA Football Odds, Plays and Insights | October 9, 2021

 Boise State Stats and Trends

-- Boise State has played five games, with three wins against the spread.
+- Boise State has three wins against the spread in five games this season.

-- The Broncos covered the spread in their only game when underdogs by 5.5 points or more.

-- Boise State's games this season have hit the over two times in five opportunities (40%).
+- Boise State's games this year have hit the over on two of five set point totals (40%).

-- Boise State is 3-2 against the spread and 2-3 overall when the team puts up more than 19.4 points.
+- When Boise State scores more than 19.4 points, it is 3-2 against the spread and 2-3 overall.

 - In games that Boise State churns out more than 379 yards, the team is 2-1 against the spread and 2-1 overall.